R-YaTian/emus3ds/readme-virtuanes.md

 ## How to Build

-The current version can be built in two ways:

-###  libctru v1.0.0

-You will need:
+You will need latest:
-- devkitARM r45
+- devkitARM
-- libctru v1.0.0
+- libctru
-- citro3d v1.0.0
+- citro3d

-Then build by using *make*.
+Then build by using *make -f virtuanes-make*.

 -------------------------------------------------------------------------------------------------------